 The smallest diesel pushers measure in at under 30 feet, though Tiffin is the only manufacturer that currently offers a rig in that category.
 There are also a handful of diesel pushers that slide in under the 35 foot bar, and discontinued rigs from manufacturers like Safari and Country Coach are still available used.

 Small diesel pushers often provide the same level of luxury offered by their much larger counterparts, including comparatively large amounts of storage, huge fuel tanks, and premium trim options.
+Another benefit of these rigs is that they’re often great for towing heavy loads due to the amount of torque typically put out by diesel engines.

 Weighing the Options